 Video cards come in three different connector types: PCI, AGP, and PCI Express.
 The slots all look different and are easily identifiable from each other.

 AGP Often brown connectors were introduced as they allowed four times the bandwidth over PCI.
-Most AGP video cards are now designed to work only with the newer AGP 2.0 and 3.0 standards.
+Most AGP video cards if you can find them now are designed to work only with the later AGP 2.0/3.0 standards.

-PCI these connect into the often white slots of your Motherboard, they have been common on motherboards since the early 1990's they replaced the ISA standard.
-They have been replaced by the newer PCI Express since 2005 onwards.
+PCI these connect into the often white slots of your Motherboard, they were common on motherboards since the early 1990's (they replaced the ISA standard).
+They have been replaced by the newer PCI Express v1.0-4.0 since 2005 onwards.